Google Street View in South America: Ecuador

+Paraguay

+On November 23, 2025 Google Street View released coverage of Paraguay mainly in highways but also in cities like: Asunción.

 Peru

 On August 14, 2013, Google Street View became available for six cities: Lima, Arequipa, Trujillo, Chiclayo, Iquitos and Piura.
 Later 2013 some long road stretches became available.
-The highest road in the world which is shown in Street View, is located at on 4818 m altitude.

 Argentina

 On September 25, 2013, Google announced the arrival of the service to Argentina.
 On October 2 took place the official presentation of the Trikes in Congressional Plaza, Buenos Aires; the service was expected to be available by the end of the year in Buenos Aires, Buenos Aires Province, Cordoba, Rosario, Santa Fe, Entre Ríos, Mendoza and La Plata.
 As of September 25, 2014, Argentina was added to Street View.

 Bolivia

 On November 28, 2014, Google started filming in Santa Cruz de la Sierra but street view will be also available in La Paz, Cochabamba, Sucre and El Alto.
 For security reasons, Google decided not reveal how many cars will take photos.
 Additionally, Bolivian media are not allowed to interview their drivers.
 Images did appear on street view some time in 2015.